thatdevsherry/suzui-rs/README.md

   Fun thing that could be done: instead of adding buttons into dashboard and connect to pi, what if i setup listener to say, turn lights on and off quickly, say, 5 times so EL bool changes quickly, and then set a task that if EL changes 5 times in 5 seconds, run clear codes command or something XD such a stupid thing but i love the idea

-  ### Fuel economy (Instant or long-term)

-  If instant could be calculated, need to know injector fuel flow rate which I don't.
-Think I can then calculate using "inj. pw, RPM, VSS, fuel flow rate".

-  For long-term, would require writing to card.
-But instant fuel economy calculation is a pre-requisite.

   ### Gear indicator

   Use speed and rpm to show identified gear, when clutch pressed it'll just go down,but otherwise just a fun thing to add maybe